txrxau/ALDL-ECU-Simulator/README.md

 # Usage

-How to run the simulator once you have the release artefacts.
-The repo's [README.md](README.md) covers building from source and architecture; this file covers what end users need to know.
+How to run the simulator.

 ## What's in the bundle